vspaz/kafka.zig/README.md

     },
 },
 ```
-3. Navigate to _build.zig_ and add the following 3 lines as shown below:
+3. Navigate to _build.zig_ file located in the root directory and add the following 3 lines as shown below:
 ```zig
  const exe = b.addExecutable(.{
         .name = "yourproject",